mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 [existentials]: https://github.com/ghc-proposals/ghc-proposals/pull/473

-This pattern (especially when you store existentials in a container, like `[SomeNum]`) is often called the "widget pattern" because it's used in libraries like *[xmonad][]* to allow extensible "widgets" stored alongside the methods used to manipualte them.
+The pattern of _using_ existentially qualified data in a container (like `[SomeNum]`) is often called the "widget pattern" because it's used in libraries like *[xmonad][]* to allow extensible "widgets" stored alongside the methods used to manipualte them.
 It's more common to explicitly store the